tux7P/Testing/cypress.md

 #### FakerJS

-FakerJS comes to your aid by dynamically generating as much data as you want to test.
+When writing tests, you generate a large amount of unique data (e.g. usernames).
+Setting up new data every single time before starting testing won’t do anymore, we’re IT, and we’re not wasting time like that.
+Fortunately, FakerJS comes to your aid by dynamically generating as much data as you want to test.

 ```
 const { faker } = require('@faker-js/faker');